The latest update for Healthy Desserts You Can Eat for Breakfast is written by Lindsay Podolak.

 Blueberry Pie Smoothie

-What elevates this recipe beyond that of your typical breakfast smoothie is the addition of graham crackers.
+What elevates this dessert recipe beyond that of your typical breakfast smoothie is the addition of graham crackers.
 It really does the trick of making you feel like you’re enjoying an actual pie with a graham cracker crust!
 Plus, you’re getting loads of antioxidants from the blueberries, as well as calcium and probiotics from the Greek yogurt.
 Cheers!

 1 cup unsweetened vanilla almond milk